ivanandriollo/swift-buildpack/README.md

 ### Installing closed source dependencies

-For those accessing private or enterprise host respositories, the IBM Bluemix buildpack for Swift now works with the Swift Package Manager to build these dependencies.
+For those accessing private or enterprise host respositories, the IBM Cloud buildpack for Swift now works with the Swift Package Manager to build these dependencies.
 To leverage this capability, add a `.ssh` folder in the root of the application.
 This directory will need to contain the SSH keys needed to access the dependencies, as well as a `config` file referencing the keys.
 The example below shows the `config` and `Package.swift` files, respectively, which use the same SSH key to access private and public repositories in enterprise and standard GitHub accounts:

 ```shell
 $ cat config